Understanding IB Exams

 Group 4: Sciences

-- Internal Assessment: Individual science experiment (20% of the final grade).
+- Internal Assessment: Science experiment (20% of final grade)

 Group 5: Mathematics